ankopainting/trial_taapforms/README.markdown

 		<%= render_schemaobject(@todoitem, :view, :user)

-in which case you would only see the entry and completed fields
+in which case you would only see the entry and completed fields.